Shopify/polaris/polaris.shopify.com/content/tools/stylelint-polaris/rules/typography-declaration-property-value-disallowed-list.md

 ---
 title: typography/declaration-property-value-disallowed-list
-description: TODO
+description: Disallows hard-coded alphanumeric font-weight values
 keywords:
   - stylelint
-  - dev tools
-  - developer tools
-  - tools
-  - tooling
-  - development
-  - plugin
-  - rules
-  - linter
-  - linting
-  - css
   - typography
+  - typography rules
 ---

-Please use the [text component](https://polaris.shopify.com/components/text) or [font tokens](https://polaris.shopify.com/tokens/font) instead of custom styles so that typography is consistent across the Admin.
+Try to use the [text component](https://polaris.shopify.com/components/text) or [font tokens](https://polaris.shopify.com/tokens/font) instead of custom styles so that typography is consistent across the Admin.
 This helps merchants have a coherent user experience and also ensures that typography are in sync with updates from the design system.

 ```diff